pablodecm/paper-inferno/paper/paper.md

 required to cover the parameter space.
 Furthermore, when data is high-dimensional, likelihood-free inference can rapidly become inefficient, so low-dimensional summary statistics
 $\boldsymbol{s}(D)$ are used instead of the raw data for tractability.
-The choice of summary statistics in this cases becomes of the utmost importance, given that naive choices might cause loss of information relevant for statistical inference.
+The choice of summary statistics for such cases becomes of the utmost importance, given that naive choices might cause loss of information relevant for statistical inference.